jamesjackson/jamesjackson.github.io/_posts/2017-03-18-object-detection-system.md

 ---
 layout: post
-title: Performing Object Detection with a Surveillance Camera
+title: YOLO Object Detection on a Security Camera
 comments: true
 ---

 **Intro**

-The idea here is to rapidly develop (in a few hours) a system that applies state-of-the-art object detection ([YOLO](https://pjreddie.com/darknet/yolo/)) to images from a surveillance camera.
+The idea is to rapidly develop (in a few hours) a system that applies state-of-the-art object detection ([YOLO](https://pjreddie.com/darknet/yolo/)) to images from a security camera.
 This has the benefit of significantly reducing false detections, and lays the groundwork for more intelligent handling of detection of people, vehicles etc.

-**Approach**
+**Design**

-Although this is a rapid prototype, there's a desire for an elegant, sustainable, design.
+Although this is a rapid prototype, there is a desire for an elegant, sustainable, design.
 The camera automatically drops images into Dropbox once it detects motion (from video).
 Several new Java microservices are built on a [Digital Ocean](https://www.digitalocean.com/) droplet.
 The microservices communicate with each other via a local [Redis](https://redis.io/) message queue, and with Dropbox APIs.
 The overall flow is as follows:

 1. Camera detects motion and drops new image into a specific Dropbox folder.
 2. *Longpoll* microservice maintains a long poll connection with the Dropbox APIs, waits for a new image file notification, retrieves the image, and pushes a message into *new_image_queue*.